 After brainstorming with family, my sister shared that her + her partner share one electric toothbrush, by swapping off replacement heads, and SKORDO's 1/4 cup jar is the perfect height for keeping the replacement heads clean on the counters.
 I have since adapted the same habit, but I kept labels on for these so we can differentiate who is cumin seeds + who is whole cloves.
 There's also the simplest way of them all, purchasing polybags of your favorite SKORDO blends, and using the bags to refill your jars as needed.
 Our small jar is usually around 1 oz, where a polybag is around 5 oz, allowing you to get 4+ refills from each bag!

-I am so curious to hear other creative ways jars have been reused, and I'd love to see photos shared in SKORDO Cooks.
+I am so curious to hear other creative ways jars have been reused, and I'd love to see photos shared on Instagram with #SKORDOFlavors!
 Here's to new habits + healthy homes!